CrescentJiao/CrescentJiao2.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Fanjie Li
+title: Xinyue Jiao

 # Username (this should match the folder name)
 authors:
-- admin
+- authors

 # Is this the primary user of the site?
 superuser: true